 How to Make Gilded Easter Eggs

-- White wooden Easter eggs
+- White wooden Easter eggs (or hard boiled eggs)

 - Acrylic paint